Freedom of religion in Russia: Early 21st Century

 The Russian government has a number of laws against religious extremism and foreign funding of non-government organizations including the Yarovaya Law, that can be used to restrict the practices of religious minorities, such as evangelism or the importation of foreign religious literature.
 Critics of these laws argue that the Russian government gives priority to the Russian Orthodox Church, making it an unofficial state church.
+According to experts, the law is likely to be interpreted in a way to block churches other than the Russian Orthodox Church from evangelizing ethnic Russians.